britram/taps-transports/draft-ietf-taps-transports.md

 the session.
 To that purpose, the ALC header provides a specific field to carry congestion control specific information.
-However FLUTE/ALC does not mandate the use of a particular congestion control mechanism although WEBRC is mandatory to support in case of Internet ([RFC6726], section 1.1.4).
-Note that FLUTE/ALC is often used on CBR network, with no competing flows, for which a sender based rate control mechanism and a single channel is sufficient.
+However FLUTE/ALC does not mandate the use of a particular congestion control mechanism although WEBRC is mandatory to support in case of Internet ({{RFC6726}}, section 1.1.4).
+FLUTE/ALC is often used over a network path with pre-provisoned capacity
+{{RFC5404.bis}} whete theres are no flows competing for capacity.
+In this case, a sender-based rate control mechanism and a single channel is sufficient.

 {{RFC6584}} provides per-packet authentication, integrity, and anti-replay protection in the context of the ALC and NORM protocols.
-Several mechanisms are proposed that seamlessly integrate into these protocols thanks to the ALC and NORM header extension mechanism.
+Several mechanisms are proposed that seamlessly integrate into these protocols using the ALC and NORM header extension mechanisms.

 ### Interface Description

 The FLUTE/ALC specification does not describe a specific application programming interface (API) to control protocol operation.
-Freely- available, open source reference implementations of FLUTE/ALC are available at http://planete-bcast.inrialpes.fr/ (no longer maintained) and http://mad.cs.tut.fi/ (no longer maintained), and these implementations specify and document their own APIs.
-Commercial versions are also available, some of them being derived from the above implementations, with their own API.
+Open source reference implementations of FLUTE/ALC are available at http://planete-bcast.inrialpes.fr/ (no longer maintained) and http://mad.cs.tut.fi/ (no longer maintained), and these implementations specify and document their own APIs.
+Commercial versions are also available, some derived from the above implementations, with their own API.

 ### Transport Protocol Components

    The transport protocol components provided by FLUTE/ALC are:

-- reliable or partially reliable delivery of file or in-memory objects
+- reliable or partially reliable delivery of file or in-memory objects.
-- ordered or unordered delivery of file or in-memory objects
+- ordered or unordered delivery of file or in-memory objects.
-- per-object dynamic meta-data delivery
+- per-object dynamic meta-data delivery.
-- push delivery service
-- on-demand delivery service
+- push delivery or on-demand delivery service.
-- per-packet authentication, integrity, and anti-replay services
+- per-packet authentication, integrity, and anti-replay services.
-- proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service
+- proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service,
-- error detection (through UDP and lower level checksums)
+- error detection (through UDP and lower level checksums).
-- congestion control for layered flows (e.g., with WEBRC)
+- congestion control for layered flows (e.g., with WEBRC).
-- rate control transmission in a given channel
+- rate control transmission in a given channel.
-- unicast transmission
+- unicast transmission or multicast/broadcast transmission.
-- multicast/broadcast transmission
-- port multiplexing (through UDP ports)

 ## NACK-Oriented Reliable Multicast (NORM)

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
 The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
 Its support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
 NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgements.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
-NORM transmissions are governed by TCP-friendly congestion control.
+NORM transmissions are governed by the TCP-friendly congestion control.
 NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.

 ### Protocol Description